dbsGen/SlimeRefresh/README.md

 Only one protocol, you have to implement. it will be called when the refreshing will be executed.

-and there is the other way:
+and here is the other way:

     @property (nonatomic, copy)     SRRefreshBlock  block;